 Details & Costs

 £318 / $496 each week for additional weeks.

 - Location: Greater Kruger, South Africa

-- Project Availability: Project runs every second weekend.
-Contact a Kaya Advisor to confirm exact dates.
+- Project availability: Project runs every other weekend.
+Contact a Kaya advisor to confirm exact dates.

 - Arrival day: Sunday

 What is included

 - Accommodation: shared twin accommodation within the game reserve with outdoor area and swimming pool

 - Food: 3 meals per day

 - Airport pick up and drop off on Sundays into Nelspruit Airport